healthyplatforms/cakephp-restkit/README.md

         $this->RestKit->render(array('users' => $users));
     }

+### Custom Exceptions
 Use the RestKitException to return errors with custom HTTP Status Codes and rich error information:

     throw new RestKitException(array('message' => 'You are overloading my API', 'errorCode' => 12345), 666);

-Will produce the following XML
+Which would produce the following XML

     <response>
       <status>666</status>